 Hire a lounger on the crescent-shaped beach, and if all the sun gets too much, head for one of the cabanas.
 You can swim out quite a distance from the beach as the water isn’t too deep; it’s a great place for a spot of snorkeling (you can hire snorkeling and dive equipment nearby).

 There’s also a grill restaurant close at hand.
 It’s popular with locals and tourists alike.
 Grab a burger from the BBQ or feast on a filling platter of appetizing seafood.
 There aren’t a lot of hotels in Baby Beach the best place to stay is in an Aruba Airbnb near Baby Beach.

-Beachy Fact: Shallow, calm waters make this bay a great choice for those holidaying with little ones.
+Beachy Fact: Shallow, calm waters make this bay an excellent great choice for those holidaying with little ones.

 3. Palm Beach

 Situated in the West, Palm Beach is certainly one of the best beaches in Aruba and has so much to offer.
 It’s a haven for beach-lovers who enjoy lazing on white sands and paddling in azure waters.
 The two-mile expanse is popular with tourists (it fronts many of the high-rise resorts in Aruba), so there’s a vibrant atmosphere here.

 Swim in the tranquil water, top up your tan on the smooth sands, or enjoy the water sports on offer.
 Palm Beach boasts many restaurants, bars, and hotels nearby, so when it comes to eating and drinking, there’s plenty to choose from.

 Beachy Fact: You will find Bubali Bird Sanctuary to the South – climb the observation tower and view various species of migratory birds.
 There’s also the Old Dutch Windmill and a butterfly farm nearby if you fancy a break from the sun, sea, and sand.

 4. Flamingo Beach